International Business (MSc) Full-time

 Application Closing Date:

-- A H2.1 in an Honours Degree in a non-cognate area.
+- 2.2 in an honours degree in a non-cognate area.
 All areas where the specialism is not business, Marketing, Accounting/Finance or Business Information Systems will be considered

 Marketing and International Business

 All programmes at MTU will run subject to sufficient student numbers.
 Where a programme cannot proceed, applicants will be contacted and advised on alternative study options.

 EU Applicants Full-time: €5,500 (+ €500 approx for International Business Field Trip)

 Non-EU Applicants: €12,000 (+ €500 approx for International Business Field Trip)